Dayleke/Laravel-payment-process-app/readme.md

 ## License

-You can use this project to deepen your knowledge and use it as a guide while you follow the course.
+You can use this project to deepen your knowledge.